Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: design

 \dg{I think we should not use the term WCET in this paper.
 Many readers will implicitly associate WCET with static analysis which necessarily covers the longest path.
 This will draw attention to potential security flaws ensuing from lack of coverage in our empirical testing of WCETs (which we might indeed have, but are unlikely to).
 I suggest using a generic phrase such as ``a conservative upper bound on execution time''.} \fi

 \textbf{Schedule (re-)activation delays.~} Unlike the conceptual tunnel design, \sys\ processes inbound network packets and TCP timeouts in the guest, which is not performance-isolated.
-Therefore, care must be taken to ensure that the delay between two causally related network events $e_1$ and $e_2$ is independent of actual processing delays in the guest, which may reveal secrets.
+Thus, the delay between two causally related network events $e_1$ and $e_2$ must be made independent of actual processing delays in the guest, which may otherwise reveal secrets.

 There are three relevant causally related pairs of events: 1) The arrival of the first packet of a request ($e_1$), which triggers the instantiation of a default schedule with start time equal to $e_1$'s timestamp, and the subsequent transmission of a packet ($e_2$) according to the schedule, 2) An incoming ACK ($e_1$) that either causes a retransmission or opens the congestion window and triggers the next packet transmission ($e_2$), and 3) a network event ($e_1$) that sets a timer and subsequently causes a retransmission when the timer expires ($e_2$).